 Verdi considered the 1854 version to be definitive and the autograph score preserved by Ricordi in Milan, reflects the composer's final intentions.
 Unfortunately the first printed editions of the opera were not directly based on the final autograph, but on previous manuscript copies, thus introducing errors and deviations.
 Because these printed editions were used by theaters and record companies far into the 20th century, a strong performance tradition has grown based on them.
 Only in 1996 a critical edition was published by the University of Chicago and Casa Ricordi, accurately restoring Verdi's autograph score.

 For my tracks I can only use scores that are in the public domain.
 I therefore use the orchestral score published by Ricordi in 1914.
 Although this version does not in all respects honour the composer's final intentions, it is the version most audiences are now familiar with.
-For the lyrics I will follow the piano-vocal scores since these represent more accurately what is usually sung by performers.
+For the lyrics I will follow the piano-vocal scores and first libretto since these represent more accurately what is usually sung by performers.

 In cases where performance tradition deviates significantly from the score, I will provide 2 versions of the music: One that stays closer to the literal score and another that allows for the traditional liberties.
 A notable example is Violetta's high E flat at the end of Act 1, where a fermata is required for this note to be sung, whereas the score has neither a fermata nor a high E flat.
 In cases where parts of the music are often cut (about half a dozen occurrences) I will provide the abridged and the full version.